 In the chorus section, everyone looks around like they are searching for Mr Monkey.

-Now this is all very straightforward, and not exactly very genki, you may be thinking.
-And you'd be right!
-The fun bit comes when you've gone through the "box" version of the song, as CD5 also has a "Dragon Remix"!!
-This time you pull out a dragon picture card, and although the kids still do the moves in relation to their desks, you use the dragon card.
+This time you put up the dragon picture, and although the kids still do the moves in relation to their desks, you use the dragon card.
 And of course the fun bit comes as you build up to the "Is he IN the dragon!".
 Cue lots of laughter, and a fantastic final chorus!!

-If any kids start crying when they hear this ( it can happen!!), get them to play the video game on the CD ( especially if you can get a projector and laptop in the class), as here your job is to answer the questions and rescue Mr Monkey from the Dragon's stomach!!
+If any kids start crying when they hear this ( it can happen!!), get them to play the video game ( especially if you can get a projector and laptop in the class), as here your job is to answer the questions and rescue Mr Monkey from the Dragon's stomach!!
 Or in the classroom you can try the "Banana Tree Game", but instead of climbing a tree, Mr Monkey has to climb out of the Dragon's stomach!

 It is important, however, to do the box version first, as otherwise kids can have problems with the word order.
 For this reason it's always a good idea for the teacher to use full sentences when describing the words e.g. "He's under the dragon" rather than just "under".

-The best game to do is to use the CD's computer game to save Mr Monkey.
+The best game to do is to use the computer game to save Mr Monkey.
 This really creates a whole new atmosphere in class.

 Then the kids should be ready to try the main Under, on, in game.
 You could try this game straight away, but saving Mr Monkey seems to bond the class together!